06 18 suneja five ways to deliver more equitable care header

 When using inclusive language, you’ll want to follow these tips:

 1. Avoid vague and stigmatizing adjectives.
 For instance, calling a community “high-risk” or “hard-to-reach.”
-This language is not clear and doesn’t explain why a community doesn’t have equitable access to better health.
+This language places blame or responsibility on the community and doesn’t explain why a given community lacks equitable access to better health.

 2. Avoid dehumanizing language and use person-first language.
-For instance, we are not treating cancer.
-We are treating a patient with cancer.
+For instance, we are not treating cancer or treating a diabetic.
+We are treating a patient with cancer or a patient with diabetes.

-3. Be specific about groups you are talking about.
-Avoid general terms like “minority” and instead name the race, culture or background you are actually refer to.
-Be specific as possible.
+3. Be specific about groups you are talking about in research and educational settings.
+Avoid general terms like “minority” and instead name the race, culture or background you are actually referring to.
+Be specific as possible; also, be thoughtful about the reasons for including this information in clinical notes – is it a proxy for something else?
+Or are you addressing structural barriers based on race in the clinical setting?

-4. Avoid violent language, such as “fighting cancer.”
+4. Avoid violent language, such as “war on cancer.”
 These words aren’t clear and can be triggering for people who have a lived through violence.

 Gita Suneja